 Tavares, and the seaplane base, are on the north shore of Lake Dora.
-In September, Hurricane Irma scored a direct hit on the seaplane base, taking out the docks.
+In September 2017, Hurricane Irma scored a direct hit on the seaplane base, taking out the docks.
 The town postponed its annual October Monster Splash Seaplane Fly-In and then quickly cleaned up Irma’s mess.
-The result: Tavares is open again and the fly-in will be Nov.
-18, and have the traditional pumpkin drops, spot-landing and fastest take-off contests, face painting, and other activities, as well as a gift pack with event T-shirt and $10 dining vouchers for pilots who fly in.
-Both 100LL and mogas are available, and there is ample shoreline seaplane parking.
-The amphibious ramp is open, as are the shops, hotels, and restaurants.
-Next year, the fly-in will take place at the regular October time.
+The result: Tavares is open again and their two big yearly fly-ins are back at their regular times.

 Back at the seaplane base you’ll find the Prop Shop FBO, as well as Jones Brothers Air and Sea.
 The Prop Shop sells all kinds of Tavares and “FA1” seaplane base gear, from baseball caps, mugs, toys, and tees to seaplane jewelry and scale seaplane models.
 Jones Brothers Air and Sea offers scenic seaplane rides as well as day trips.
 Day trips can include kayaking, romantic dinners, tours, and even trolley rides, in addition to seaplane flights.
 Seaplane flight training is also available, from initial rating through advanced seaplane operations.

 You can also take a factory tour at Progressive Aerodyne, maker of the Searey amphibious airplane (Richard Bach has one).
 They currently manufacture finished Searey models as well as Searey kit airplanes.
 Interested?
 Take a demo flight!